Team302/Team302Doco/docs/source/devenv.rst

 Software Configuration Management Tools
 ============================================

 GitHub / Github Desktop
 --------------------------

-This is a website where our code is stored using a Git Configuration Management Tool.
-Additionally, we create project(s) and use the Kanban board to manage activities.
-Visit Our main github page at https://github.com/orgs/Team302/repositories.
-Github Desktop can interact with the projects locally.
+GitHub is a website where our code is stored using a tool called Git.
+Additionally, we manage our tasks and ToDo's using a Kanban board.
+Our main GitHub page can be found at: https://github.com/orgs/Team302/repositories.
+GitHub Desktop is a desktop program that interacts with GitHub to make it easier to commit code changes.
+This is the most commonly used tool to manage our commits and changes locally.
+It can be found here: https://desktop.github.com/.

 GitKraken
 ---------

-This is a desktop interface to Git -- specifically GitHub -- where our code and projects reside.
-This makes it easier to interact with the remote repository using a GUI instead of the command line.
-We use the free version that can be downloaded from here.
+GitKraken is a similar program to GitHub desktop, however we have recently switched to using GitHub Desktop instead.
+If you are still interested in using GitKraken, the free version can be downloaded at: https://www.gitkraken.com/.

 VS Code Plugin
 ---------------